⚠️WordPress SQL injection [ 2024 ]

 The user we use to connect to the database from our code must have the right privileges to perform the actions we need.
 Never use a root user with access to all databases because in this way we will be giving hackers facilities so they can access all the information.

 Always use a theme/plugin that updates frequently.
 Most of the vulnerabilities including SQL Injection in WordPress were discovered in the plugins and themes.
 Keep an eye on the updates, fixes and adapt accordingly.
 If you are using nulled themes, make sure to scan wordpress theme for malware.
 WordPress theme security is an importent step in preventing sql injection in wordpress.
-To narrow down your search, we have compiled a list of Secure Multipurpose WordPress Themes in 2020
+To narrow down your search, we have compiled a detailed checklist guide on WordPress Security

 Same goes for plugins as well.
 Make sure to download plugins which are secure and trusted especially contact form plugins and subscription boxes plugins.
 Make sure to install WordPress security plugin.
-We have compiled a list of best wordpress security plugins for 2020 here.
+We have compiled a list of top wordpress security plugins for 2024 .
+Here’s what you should do if your WordPress site is hacked in spite of your best efforts.

 To hide Wothe rdPress version, just copy and paste below the line of code into the functions.php file of your active theme.